jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/README.md

 ALTERNATIVE BIOS WITH DESKTOP INTEL ME https://github.com/jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/tree/main/LASTEST-NEWME9 (05/06/2023)ZX-DU99D4 V1.3
-This have ME 9.1.45.3000 Version and new AMIBIOS BIOS base
+This have ME 9.1.45.3000 Version and new AMIBIOS BIOS base (First port in the World)

 All the other versions is for history changes.